Skip to content

 The beach is barely 20 minutes away from the airport so it’s quite easy to reach.
 Trearddur Bay also has a caravan park, parking and a cafe close so you’re sorted for logistics.
 The beach at Trearddur is vast with over 2 miles of soft sand.
 It is an ideal place for swimming, surfing or just chilling out on a nice day with a good book.

 It is not just a beach though.
-Trearddur also hosts the oldest working lighthouse in the UK: South Stack lighthouse.
+Trearddur also hosts the oldest working lighthouse in the UK: South Stack Lighthouse.
 The view of the entire bay from the old house of Craig Y More is worth the visit alone.

 Amlwch, Anglesey